-Prerequisite: NUR 100 or instructor approval with a valid/active CNA license control; student must demonstrate utilizing universal precautions, sterile technique, performing sterile procedures such as wound care/sterile dressing change, performing sterile technique while placing a urinary catheter, venipuncture, ECG application, neurological observation, and skills in assisting with physical and occupational therapy.
+Prerequisite: NUR 100 or instructor approval with a valid/active CNA license

+This course focuses on patient care services under the supervision of an instructor.
+Students will learn knowledge and skills necessary to perform mid-level nursing care to complex patients and recognize changes in patient conditions.
+Contents include but are not limited to infection control.
+Student must demonstrate utilizing universal precautions, sterile technique. performing sterile procedures such as wound care/sterile dressing change, performing sterile technique while placing a urinary catheter, venipuncture, ECG application, neurological observation, and skills in assisting with physical and occupational therapy.
 Students must have an active and valid certified nursing assistant certification/or licensed nursing assistant.